Guide to Reporting Lectures

 Feel free to support your report with supplementary information.

-But don't forget that this should be a report on the lecture.
+But don't forget that this should be a report on the lecture, not a survey on the topic.

 For example, don't just say "the speaker defined operational risk".